-The Centenary of the small sea town, Antonio Bay, is approaching.
-While the townsfolk prepare to celebrate, the victims of the crime that founded the town rise from the sea to claim retribution.
+The Centenary of the small seaside town, Antonio Bay, is approaching.
+While the townsfolk prepare to celebrate, the victims of a heinous crime that the town's founding fathers committed rise from the sea to claim retribution.
 Under cover of the fog, they carry out their vicious attacks, searching for what is rightly theirs.
 Written by

 Mark Harding <firstname.lastname@example.org>

 "The Fog" has the special place in my heart-it is one of the first horror movies I have ever seen.Everyone knows the plot,so let's concentrate on the other things.First of all the photography by Dean Cundey is absolutely brilliant(Cundey worked together with Carpenter on "Halloween" and "The Thing")."The Fog" certainly delivers some scares-the ghostly sea crew appears as shadows and aren't seen much.Jamie Lee Curtis is perfect as one of the leads and it's nice to see her famous mother,Janet Leigh in the film!All in all if you haven't seen this one check it out as soon as possible.A must-see for horror fans.9 out of 10.